Kartrexofficial/Blurnie/README.md

 # Requirements

 • Supports : Magisk/Kitusne Mask/KSU/Apatch

-• Device must be A13 or above Based on Coloros
+• Device must be A11 or above Based on Coloros/RealmeUi

 • Join Telegram Channel For Earlier Updates

 # Compatbility
-This module targets devices running realmeUI 4 & 5 (Incl : Cs13 & 14)
+This module targets devices running realmeUI 2 - 5 (Incl : Coloros 11 to 14)

 Currently, the module has been tested on the following devices:
 - realme 9 4G (RMX3521 with UI 5.0)
+- realme 9i 4G (RMX3491 with UI 2.0)
+- realme 9i 4G (RMX3491 with UI 3.0)
+- realme 9i 4G (RMX3491 with UI 4.0)
 - realme 10 Pro (RMX3663 with UI 5.0)